Baahubali: The Epic: Plot

-Kattappa calls for truce the next day to explain that Shivudu's birth name is Mahendra, and he's the son of Mahishmati crown prince Amarendra Baahubali.
-Decades earlier, Amarendra was orphaned after his parents died so Sivagami and her power hungry husband prince Bijjaladeva (who was denied the throne by his father) adopt him.
-This makes Sivagami's son Bhallaladeva extremely jealous, as since he grows up greedy, violent, and power hungry for the throne, Sivagami and the people strongly prefer Baahubali.
-When they become adults, a traitor Sakithan sells the kingdom out to the barbaric Kalakeya Tribe, led by Chief Inkoshi.
+Kattappa calls for a truce the next day to explain that Shivudu's birth name is Mahendra, and he's the son of Mahishmati crown prince Amarendra Baahubali.
+Decades earlier, Amarendra was orphaned after his parents died, so Sivagami and her power-hungry husband, Prince Bijjaladeva (who was denied the throne by his father in favor of Amarendra's father), adopted him, despite Bijjaladeva's reluctance.
+This makes Sivagami's son, Bhallaladeva, extremely jealous, as he grows up to be greedy, violent, and power-hungry for the throne.
+Sivagami and the people strongly prefer Baahubali.
+When they become adults, a traitor, Sakithan, sells the kingdom out to the barbaric Kalakeya Tribe, led by Chief Inkoshi.
 Since the princes are equal in combat skill and leadership, Bijjaladeva demands that the victor who kills Inkoshi be crowned king.
 In the ensuing war, both princes violently kill several Kalakeya soldiers, though Bhallaladeva does so by killing his own men and civilians.
 Although he kills Inkoshi, Baahubali is awarded the throne for valiantly motivating his soldiers and saving as many civilians as he can.
-Baahubali and Kattappa venture out to outer villages and neighboring kingdoms to learn about their lifestyles, and while Bhallaldeva seemingly accepts his mother's decision, he stews with envy, and upon finding out from spies that Baahubali has feelings for Devasena of Kuntala, he convinces Sivagami to promise making Devasena his bride.
-Devasena, feeling insulted by the Mahishmati prince attempting to bribe her with riches and rejects him, favoring Baahubali who helps save Kuntala from invading Pindari bandits.
+Baahubali and Kattappa venture out to outer villages and neighboring kingdoms to learn about their lifestyles, and while Bhallaldeva seemingly accepts his mother's decision, he stews with envy, and upon finding out from spies that Baahubali has feelings for Devasena of Kuntala, he convinces Sivagami to promise to make Devasena his bride.
+Devasena, feeling insulted by the Mahishmati prince attempting to bribe her with riches, rejects him, favoring Baahubali, who helps save Kuntala from invading Pindari bandits.
 Baahubali escorts Devasena to Mahishmati, where he condemns Sivagami for promising Bhallaladeva's marriage to Devasena without Devasena's consent.
-For questioning her judgement, Sivagami allows Baahubali and Devasena to marry, but rewards Bhallaladeva the throne against the people's wishes.
+For questioning her judgment, Sivagami allows Baahubali and Devasena to marry, but rewards Bhallaladeva with the throne against the people's wishes.